How to Grow and Care for Epipremnum pinnatum 'Baltic Blue' Indoors

 Watering

-Water Baltic Blue Pothos liberally until water comes out through the drainage holes during the growing season while allowing the top 2-3 inches of soil to dry out between waterings.
+Water your Baltic Blue Pothos liberally in spring and summer until water comes out through the drainage holes while allowing the top 2-3 inches of soil to dry out between waterings.
+Maintain the soil moderately moist and avoid overwatering to prevent rotting, yellowing and leaf fall.

-Cut down on watering during the cold season to keep the soil slightly moist as growth is minimal at this time.
+Cut down on watering in fall and winter to keep the soil slightly moist as growth is minimal at this time.
+Do not allow the soil to dry out completely to avoid wilting, yellowing and leaf drop.

-Ensure that the pot has a drainage hole to prevent the soil from getting soggy soil which can result to root-rot disease and eventual death of the plant.
+Ensure that the soil is free-draining and the pot has a drainage hole to prevent the soil from getting soggy as it can result in root-rot and eventual death of the plant.

-Baltic Blue Pothos thrives in an average warmth of 18-290C.
-A room temperature that is comfortable for you is ideal for this plant.
-Keep it away from cold drafts like air conditioners, drafty windows and doors, as too cold temperatures can cause leaf drop and reduced growth.
+Baltic Blue Pothos thrives in a warmth of 18-290C; a room temperature that is comfortable for you is ideal for this plant.
+Keep it away from sources of drafts like AC units, drafty windows and doors, heat sources and others to prevent reduced growth and leaf drop.

-Baltic Blue Pothos can grow in average room humidity but it thrives in a humidity of 60-70%.
-Where the humidity is too low the plant will develop brown and shrivelled leaf tips and edges.
-To raise humidity, set the pot on a wet pebble tray or use a cool mist humidifier.
-Check out these techniques on how to increase humidity for houseplants.
+Baltic Blue Pothos prospers in a humidity of 60-70%.
+Too low humidity will result in brown, shrivelled leaf tips and edges.
+To raise humidity, set the pot on a wet pebble tray, group the plants together or use a cool mist humidifier.
+Ensure good air circulation to minimize fungal diseases.

 Fertilizer

-Feed Baltic Blue Pothos every 4 weeks during the growing period with a balanced, water-soluble fertilizer to promote a lush growth.
-Do not feed in the cold season as growth is minimal at this time and feeding at this time can result to fertilizer burn.
+Feed Baltic Blue Pothos with a balanced, water-soluble fertilizer every 4 weeks in spring and summer to promote a lush growth.
+Do not feed in fall and winter as growth is minimal at this time and feeding at this time can result to fertilizer burn.

 Potting Mix

 The best potting mix for Baltic Blue Pothos should be rich in organic matter and well-drained to prevent it from getting soggy while providing the required nutrients.
-Aroids potting mixes, Pothos potting mixes and all purpose potting mixes are ideal for this plant.
-Check out these 8 best potting soil mixes for Pothos.
+Most Aroids soils and potting mixes designed for Pothos are great for this plant.

 Repotting

-Repot Baltic Blue Pothos during the growing season only when the plant has become pot-bound.
+Repot your Baltic Blue Pothos in the growing season (spring to early summer), only when pot-bound.
 Use a rich, free-draining soil and a pot one size larger than the current one.

-Make sure that the pot has a drainage hole and the soil is free-draining to prevent it from getting soggy as it can lead to root-rot and death of the plant.
+Make sure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot and death of the plant.
 Take a look at these pots with drainage holes on Amazon.

 Pruning Baltic Blue Pothos involves frequent removal of any dead foliage to keep the plant tidy and also minimize pest and disease infestations.